dtmilano/CulebraTester2-client/docs/DefaultApi.md

 # **object_store_clear_get**
 > StatusResponse object_store_clear_get()

-Clears all the objects in store
+Clears all the objects in store.

-Clears all the objects in store
+Clears all the objects in store.

 ### Example
 ```python